RichardCoffee/privacy-my-way/README.md

 This is beta code.
-Not guaranteed to be functional.
+Not guaranteed to do anything more than take up space on your computer.

 # Privacy My Way